 “In the meantime, I’ve seen Patricio beat Colton.
 To my mind, it’s a really simple analogy: Patricio is as good as Colton and Lando and is going to be a future champion.
 I’m super excited.”

-McLaren’s connection with Carlin will run too deep for most anyone to notice, but adding a fourth car to an already significant data pool of three would ratchet any team forward.
+McLaren’s connection with Carlin will run too deep for most anyone to notice, but adding a fourth car to an already significant data pool of three would ratchet any team forward, particularly at the tricky Indianapolis Motor Speedway.
 With Alonso in the cockpit, the impact could be spectacular.

 “It should be a win-win.
 We’re giving them a baseline.
 Hopefully, they’ll take it forward and we’ll piggyback along that journey.”